the big world

 In WW2 British Restaurants were exempt from rationing

 Restaurants were exempt from rationing, which led to a certain amount of resentment as the rich could supplement their food allowance by eating out frequently and extravagantly.
-In order to restrict this certain rules were put into force.
-No meal could cost more than five shillings; no meal could consist of more than three courses;

-A Victory garden cook book.
+A Dig for Victory garden cook book.

 New recipes had to be created in World War 2 to make the best use of rationing and the produce from victory gardens such as: Woolton Pie.